vippsas/access-token-api/README.md

 **Important:* This endpoint will be renamed to `POST:/authentication/v1/token` later, when the internal technical dependencies are resolved.
+Authenticating with this endpoint is quite similar to the above mentioned flow, but this new endpoints uses a completely standard OAuth client credentials flow, allowing use of standardized libraries.
+We highly recommend this approach, using one of the [trusted](https://oauth.net/code/) libraries to perform the flow.
 Example request to `POST:/miami/v1/token`:
 ```
 Example goes here.